kyma-project/telemetry-manager/docs/user/02-logs.md

 ### Step 1: Create a LogPipeline and Output

-To ship application logs to a new output, create a resource of the kind `LogPipeline`:
+To ship application logs to a new output, create a resource of the kind `LogPipeline` and save the file (named, for example, `logpipeline.yaml`).

 ```yaml
 kind: LogPipeline